PrioteasaAndrei/QA-with-transformers-WS23/README.md

 Questions:
   - Where to run OpenSearch?
 Asure or AWS free trials and run it there
+  - What is the point of paragraphing the document if the average abstract size (in tokens) is 220?
+  - Are we allowed to use other data such as metadata, document content etc?

 First Task: DB
   1. Find appropiate way to represent documents (\n, paragraphs, find right size for the documents etc.) - trial and error